arcanecode/PowerShellCore/Notes/Configure VSCode.md

 $ git config --global credential.helper 'cache --timeout=3600'
 # Set the cache to timeout after 1 hour (setting is in seconds)

+OR you can put your credentials in the credentail helper store git config credential.help store git push https://github.com/arcanecode/PowerShellCore   (or your repository) When prompted enter your user id and password
+If successful, you'll see "Everything up-to-date".

 # We'll use
 $ git config --global credential.helper 'cache --timeout=28800'